-The Ever Full Bowl (purchased from Tractor Supply) for $33.99 is a galvanized pan with a float valve and float shield.
+The Ever Full Bowl PW-13 (purchased from Tractor Supply but available at Amazon) for $33.99 is a galvanized pan with a float valve and float shield.
 It comes with a two foot hose to connect to the water source.

 The only thing we added to the wildlife guzzler was a screen washer to the inlet of the bowl to prevent crud in the water from buggering up the needle valve in the bowl.